yinlosky/FileStorageSysSpringBoot/README.md

 Date: May 5, 2017

 # This project implements a file storage system using Spring Boot + Thymeleaf

+To enable the email function, you need speicfy your gmail account and password in application.properties file.
+Run the project, and go to localhost:8080 you will see the web app.

 1. Upload A File: allows the user to upload multiple files to the server.
   (metadata will be saved in an in-memory DB while the files saved on the local system )